Sherlocks6/Yt_downloader/Downloader_ver.1/READ_ME.txt

 (Save your files)

-In this folder there are to folders named:
+In the folder downloads there are four folders named:
 					   Videos
 					   Audios
+					   playlists_mp3
+					   playlists_mp4
 If you follow the instructions you will find your downloads there